 Unleash Inner Artistry and Creativity

-Since absinthe was originally used in the artistic communities of France to further their creative pursuits, a great way to give a nod to Absinthe Day is by enjoying a good amount of creativity in each person’s own life!
+Since absinthe was originally used in the artistic communities of France to further their creative pursuits, a great way to give a nod to National Absinthe Day is by enjoying a good amount of creativity in each person’s own life!

 This might mean exploring those watercolors, grabbing the sketchbook, picking up a musical instrument, or even developing a new idea for a video game.
 The final result doesn’t necessarily matter, of course.
 The purpose is to think more creatively, allow minds to stretch, and enjoy the process–even if the finished result isn’t something that is shared with another human soul!
-As always, make sure to enjoy Absinthe Day in a safe and responsible manner!
+As always, make sure to enjoy National Absinthe Day in a safe and responsible manner!